Orange Liqueur Cocktails: Bright, Zesty & Easy to Mix

 13. Test Pilot

-The Test Pilot cocktail is a tropical masterpiece for those who crave depth and dimension in every sip.
-With layers of rum, citrus, spice, and a whisper of anise, it starts smooth before unfolding into a bold, flavor-packed finish.
-It’s the kind of drink that feels both adventurous and expertly balanced, like an ode to the golden age of tiki.
+The Test Pilot cocktail is a tropical masterpiece if you crave depth and dimension in every sip.
+With layers of tropical rum, citrus, spiced complexity, and a whisper of anise, it starts smooth before unfolding into a bold, flavor-packed finish.
+It’s the kind of drink that feels both adventurous and expertly balanced — a nod to the golden age of tiki.

 14. Vodka Sidecar

-The Vodka Sidecar is a zesty twist on the traditional Sidecar cocktail and uses vodka instead of brandy or cognac.
-Grand Marnier orange liqueur, fresh lemon juice, and a sugared rim join the party to create a refreshing and zingy cocktail that’s perfect for warmer evenings.
-A great cocktail for sweet and sour fans.
+The Vodka Sidecar is a lighter, modern take on the traditional Sidecar cocktail and uses vodka instead of brandy or cognac.
+Orange liqueur, fresh lemon juice, and a sugared rim join the party to create a zingy, aromatic cocktail that’s perfect for warm evenings and sweet and sour fans.

-There you have it – 14 amazing orange liqueur cocktails to try at home.
-Happy shaking and stirring zesty trendsetters!
-Remember to tag us on Instagram (opens in new window) when you share images of your beautiful cocktails, and sign up for our newsletter to be the first to know when the freshest inspo articles drop.
+There you have it – our list of amazing orange liqueur cocktails to try at home.
+Happy shaking and stirring, zesty trendsetters!
+Remember to visit the Grand Marnier site (opens in new window) to stock up on some amazing liqueur.
+Love that citrus zing?
+Discover more delightful cocktail recipes and sign up for our newsletter to be the first to know when the freshest articles drop.